buildpacks/rfcs/text/0000-flexible-process-types.md

     working-dir = "/workspace"
     ```

-    Notice how `$ORIGINAL_ARGS` is treated as a list of the original arguments and is automatically expanded into args.
+    Notice how `$ARGS` is treated as a list of the original arguments and is automatically expanded into args.
 It is like writing `["arg1", "arg2", "--production"]`.
-This is opposed to `$ORIGINAL_ARGS_STRING`, which would not be expanded and is like writing `["arg1 args", "--production"]`.
+This is opposed to `$ARGS_STRING`, which would not be expanded and is like writing `["arg1 args", "--production"]`.

 2. It wants to wrap the task process type with `time` so we can track how long the task takes to run.